skip to main content

 How to Connect Your Computer to Your Router with a Wired Connection

-Connecting to your router via a wired connection often affords better reliability and more consistent speeds than a Wi-Fi (wireless) connection.
+Although most of us are accustomed to the convenience of Wi-Fi, connecting to your router via a wired connection often affords better reliability and more consistent speeds than connecting wirelessly.

 Slow Wi-Fi?